shyamjith94/Tensorflow_2.0/README.md

 #  Any Displaying issue please add extension "Github Colabify".

-#  you can add browser based jupiter notebok viewer extension
+#  you can add browser based jupyter notebok viewer extension

 #  Thank You